Anand-Theertha/Results-Summary-Component/README.md

 ### What I learned

 - Centering the elements using CSS Grid properties within a container.
-- Use 'rem' values instead of harcoded 'px' units
-- The exact working of margins and paddings for an element.
+- Usage of Flexbox properties within a Grid layout
+- Styling elements using custom CSS Variables
+- Creating color variants for different elements using hsl() property

 ## Author